shiyemin/pai/src/internal-storage/README.md

     capacity: 10Gi
 ```

+User can override these settings in `services-configuration.yaml`.

 ## Set up Internal Storage

-## hostPath
+### hostPath

 The default setting will use the host path "/paiInternalStorage", and create "openpai-internal-pv" PV and "openpai-internal-pvc" PVC.
-It leverages `node affinity` for PV to ensure the folder located on the master node.
+To ensure the PV always locates on the master node, it leverages `node affinity` in k8s to select the targeted node

-## NFS
+### NFS

 TBD

-## Azure Disk

-TBD

-## Azure File
+### Azure Disk, Azure File

 TBD